koskath/arete2/course_content/SC/final_md_files/Lecture5/lecture_5_slide_39_img_1.md

+# The image 1 in slide 39 of lecture 5 contains:
 5. Ignoring the impact of uncertainties
 - No documentation or tracking of key sources of uncertainties
 - Partial information on sources of uncertainties